antononcube/Raku-Data-Reshapers/README.md

 Conversion to long format allows column names to be treated as data.

-(More precisely, when converting to long format we specified column names of a tabular dataset become values in a dedicated column, e.g. "Variable" in the long format.)
+(More precisely, when converting to long format specified column names of a tabular dataset become values in a dedicated column, e.g. "Variable" in the long format.)

 ```perl6